tilde-lab/tilde/README.md

 Warning!
 This is **NOT** a public release, rather a proof-of-concept code summary for internal needs.
 It is not fully tested and may work unstable.
 However, the user data are sacred and will never be affected.

+Use the right menu at [GitHub](http://github.com/jam31/wwwtilda) to download / clone in git.

 ## Related projects

 Not only Tilde represents the community need for a new instrument in scientific data management and exchange.
 Other known related projects are: